gretatuckute/drive_suppress_brains/README.md

 ## Driving and suppressing the human language network using large language models

 This repository contains code and data accompanying:

-G. Tuckute, A. Sathe, S. Srikant, M. Taliaferro, M. Wang, M. Schrimpf, K. Kay, E. Fedorenko (2023): _Driving and suppressing the human language network using large language models_.
+Tuckute, G., Sathe, A., Srikant, S., Taliaferro, M., Wang, M., Schrimpf, M., Kay, K., Fedorenko, E.: _Driving and suppressing the human language network using large language models_.
+Nat Hum Behav (2024). https://doi.org/10.1038/s41562-023-01783-7

 ## Environment
 The environment is a Python 3.8.11 environment that makes heavy use of [pandas](https://pandas.pydata.org/), [scikit-learn](https://scikit-learn.org/stable/), [HuggingFace Transformers](https://huggingface.co/docs/transformers/index), and [matplotlib](https://matplotlib.org/).
 To use the exact Python environment used in the paper, install it as: